AmanChhabraSC/scalaCode-test/README.md

 As you will hit the endpoint, you will get only limited number of entries which you want.
 I have added sorting also in this on the basis of Name in descending order and also a filter on the basis of the user’s age is greater than 25.

+Tasks not completed:
+1. Write unit tests for all endpoints using a testing framework of your choice (e.g. Mocha, Jest)
+2. Use a library like Joi or Yup for input validation
+3. Use a library like Passport.js for authentication

+Reason: Have not worked with these libraries yet, so need to go through them and have to see how to implement these in the code.